-Douglas is a Bencher of the Law Society of Newfoundland and Labrador and has been an instructor in the Bar Admission Course of the Law Society of Newfoundland and Labrador for more than 10 years and is a frequent presenter to industry and professional groups on topics of taxation and business law.
-He is an active member of the Canadian Tax Foundation and has presented a number of papers at the Foundation’s Atlantic Provinces Tax Conference as well as the National Conference.
+Douglas is an elected Bencher of the Law Society of Newfoundland and Labrador and has been an instructor in the Bar Admission Course of the Law Society of Newfoundland and Labrador for more than 10 years.
+He is a frequent presenter to industry and professional groups on topics of taxation and business law.
+He is an active member of the Canadian Tax Foundation and has done presentations at the Foundation’s Atlantic Provinces Tax Conference as well as the National Conference.
 Douglas has also been on the organizing committee for the Foundation’s biennial St. John’s Tax Seminar since its inception in 2014.

 Community volunteer work is a big part of Douglas’ life.
-He was a director with the St. John’s Minor Hockey Association for 7 years and managed many of the Association’s youth hockey programs during that time and continues to volunteer with the Association.
-He is currently a public representative of the Newfoundland and Labrador Council of Health Professionals, a statutory body that oversees the regulation of six different professional Colleges in the health care sector.
+He was a director with the St. John’s Minor Hockey Association for seven years and managed many of the Association’s youth hockey programs during that time.
+He has just completed seven years as a public representative of the Newfoundland and Labrador Council of Health Professionals, a statutory body that oversees the regulation of six different professional Colleges in the health care sector.
 Douglas is also currently an elected director of the St. John’s Board of Trade from 2018-2020, and is currently a director and member of the executive of the Newfoundland Symphony Orchestra.